andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

 From July-October 2021 I was a research intern at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/), working on deep learning for molecular simulation under [Dr. Sebastian Nowozin](http://www.nowozin.net/sebastian/).

+Starting in February 2022 I will be a Research Scientist Intern at [DeepMind London](https://deepmind.com/).

 ## Contact
 Email: ykf21 [at] cam [dot] ac [dot] uk